 To strengthen sound investment strategies and provide control over the City's investments, an Investment Advisory Committee has been established to review and make recommendations on investment policy and strategy of the City of Fullerton and the Fullerton Successor Agency.
+City Council will adopt a resolution to set Committee membership and meeting frequency and update the resolution when warranted.
 The Committee is comprised of the following members:

-- 1. One City Council member (appointed by Council). - 2.
+1. One City Council member (appointed by Council).

 Three Fullerton citizens, appointed by the City Council, with professional financial management experience in either financial planning, commercial banking, investment banking, or a related field.
-The citizens chosen by City Council to serve on the Investment Advisory Committee shall serve four-year terms, and shall be removable from the Committee at the will of the Council. - 3.
-City Manager. - 4.
-Director of Administrative Services. - 5.
-City Treasurer (if duties are not assigned to the Director of Administrative Services).
+The citizens chosen by City Council to serve on the Investment Advisory Committee shall serve four-year terms, and shall be removable from the Committee at the will of the Council.